-Regional Sales managers visit stores on a regular basis and ensure that the Health and Safety report is completed on a monthly basis.
+Regional Sales Managers visit stores on a regular basis and ensure that the Health and Safety report is completed on a monthly basis.
 The report includes store cleanliness and thus staff is responsible for ensuring passageways are clear of any barriers.

-Future objectives: Train Visual team to ensure props used at store level don't pose a barrier for clients with disabilities.
+Future objectives: Continue to ensure that store layouts and planograms do not pose a barrier for clients with disabilities.